From Hot Dogs to Healthy Kids

 “Not only do our patrons enjoy these yummy options, it’s helping to build a great inclusive community club where everyone was contributing to the success of the club.”

-Aimee says the program has helped the club — which is run entirely by volunteers — to gain a positive reputation within the community, which in turn is helping to boost fundraising.
+Aimee says the program has helped the club — which is run entirely by volunteers.
+The Good Sports program has gained a positive reputation within the community, which in turn is helping to boost fundraising.
 And now, as the recipients of the 2017 Good Sports Healthy Eating Club of the Year, Aimee hopes they will be able to attract even more sponsors and members.

 “As we do not have the backing of a licenced club, we are a relatively poor club always struggling to make ends meet,” she says.
 “Receiving this award is a testament to all the hard work and hours that is put in by our volunteers.
 We do it for the love of our kids and to build a great community.
 Seeing healthier and fitter kids each week and happier families is priceless.”

-The club was awarded $1,000 by Good Sports in recognition of their achievement, which Aimee says will be spent on new football equipment and a new tabletop oven so they can continue to provide healthy and delicious food in their canteen.
+Good Sports awarded the club $10,000 in recognition of their achievement.
+Aimee says this will be spent on new football equipment and a new tabletop oven so they can continue to provide healthy and delicious food in their canteen.